 Graduate courses are not taught in English.
 Graduate courses in Spanish are open to students who demonstrate a minimum of B1 fluency; a Spanish language interview will be conducted prior to enrollment.

 ULACIT does not offer Spanish language courses as part of the exchange.
 However, ULACIT can offer a Spanish language course for a fee to students who want to improve their language proficiency as part of their exchange.
-Students can choose from semi-intensive and intensive.
-Each course lasts 4 weeks, for a total of 40 and 60 hours, respectively, and it is equivalent to 6 ECTS/3 US credits or 8 ECTS/4 US credits, respectively.
+Students can choose to take a group or individual class.
+The course lasts 15 weeks, for a total of 45 hours, and it is equivalent to 6 ECTS/3 US credits.
 For further information, you can contact the Global Education Office.

 International Network for Quality Assurance Agencies in Higher Education (INQAAHE) through the National Accreditation System (SINAES)